SHOULD YOU BE DOING POWER METER TRAINING?

 Fundamentally, you use a PM to train knowing the threshold level of power you are able to produce on your bike.
 Above this level lactate begins to accumulate in your blood and your muscles begin to fatigue.
 Your body’s energy demands can no longer be fully replenished by the fuel it can supply.
 Too far below this level, you aren’t working your muscles enough to improve your performance.
 By training with a mix of below, at, and above threshold-level workouts, along with proper recovery rides and rest periods, you can improve your fitness and performance over the course of your season.

 To determine your threshold power or what’s called your FTP (functional threshold power, measured in watts), you warm up and then do an all-out twenty-minute ride on a flat to slightly pitched route or on an indoor trainer before the beginning of a new training cycle.
-You then design or use a plan to meet your cycling goals by training in zones determined by your FTP.
+You then design or use a plan to meet your cycling goals by doing power meter training in zones determined by your FTP.

 Your plan looks out several months to a year and then backs into monthly, weekly and daily workouts designed around your goals.
 You guide each daily workout by your real-time power output, rather than your speed or heart rate, in concert with other measures like cadence and interval distance.